Did you know that only 60% of employees say they have a world-class manager?

 Consider a wide range of candidates

 Don’t limit your search to one job board either as you will lower the chance for finding the right candidate.
+You never know – professional social media like LinkedIn and AngelList could be the key to connecting with future members of your team.

 Draw up an assessment criteria

 Predetermined rules give you greater consistency in the recruitment process.
 You can use your criteria to analyze candidates, select them for interviews, but also to compare and score interviewees’ answers.
+You can even take it a step further – a Walden University case study revealed that practical demonstrations were key in determining if candidates 1. had the knowledge to complete tasks and 2. fit into the organization.

 Prioritize cultural fit